dfedor2008/Topaz/README.md

 After getting the PCB you should begin by soldering it.
 If you have a heating plate, then I would use it for sure.
 After soldering check for shorts and plug in the PCB (not to your computer) .
 If you see smoke, imedaitly unplug the pcb and check for shorts.
 If there are no shorts then plug it into your computer.
+The code will be uploaded after I assemble the PCB.
+The whole PCB is made so that it can be cheap and reliable.

 Why I made this project: